SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 The moment our description ends we have to show "**Hide Desc**".

-Clicking "**Hide Desc**" should remove all the description inside and reset the counter.
+Clicking "**Hide Desc**" should remove all the descriptions inside and reset the counter.

 Both buttons have an attached function to them – `readMore()` and `hideDesc()`.